Package insert / product label

-Each Ranitidine tablet 150 mg for oral administration contains 168 mg of Ranitidine HCl equivalent to 150 mg of Ranitidine.
-Each tablet also contains the inactive ingredients microcrystalline cellulose, croscarmellose sodium, magnesium stearate, Opadry® 200 Orange 203A530006 (Polyvinyl alcohol, talc, titanium dioxide, glycerol monostearate, sodium lauryl sulphate, FD&C yellow # 6 and iron oxide red.
+Each Ranitidine Tablet USP, 150 mg for oral administration contains 168 mg of Ranitidine HCl equivalent to 150 mg of ranitidine.
+Each tablet also contains the inactive ingredients microcrystalline cellulose, croscarmellose sodium, magnesium stearate, Opadry® 200 Orange 203A530006 (Polyvinyl alcohol, talc, titanium dioxide, glycerol monostearate, sodium lauryl sulphate, FD&C yellow 6 and iron oxide yellow), purified water.

-Each Ranitidine Tablet 300 mg for oral administration contains 336 mg of Ranitidine HCl equivalent to 300 mg of Ranitidine.
+Each Ranitidine Tablet USP, 300 mg for oral administration contains 336 mg of Ranitidine HCl equivalent to 300 mg of Ranitidine.
 Each tablet also contains the inactive ingredients microcrystalline cellulose, croscarmellose sodium, magnesium stearate, Opadry® 200 Yellow 203A520014 (Polyvinyl alcohol, talc, titanium dioxide, glycerol monostearate, sodium lauryl sulphate, FD&C yellow 5 and FD&C Blue 1), purified water.

 Distribution: The volume of distribution is about 1.4 L/kg.
 Serum protein binding averages 15%.

 Geriatrics: The plasma half-life is prolonged and total clearance is reduced in the elderly population due to a decrease in renal function.
 The elimination half-life is 3 to 4 hours.
-Peak levels average 526 ng/mL following a 150-mg twice daily dose and occur in about 3 hours (see PRECAUTIONS: Geriatric Use and DOSAGE AND ADMINISTRATION: Dosage Adjustment for Patients With Impaired Renal Function).
+Peak levels average 526 ng/mL following a 150-mg twice-daily dose occur in about 3 hours (see PRECAUTIONS: Geriatric Use and DOSAGE AND ADMINISTRATION: Dosage adjustment for Patients with impaired renal function).

-Pediatrics: There are no significant differences in the pharmacokinetic parameter values for Ranitidine in pediatric patients (from 1 month up to 16 years of age) and healthy adults when correction is made for body weight.
-The average bioavailability of Ranitidine given orally to pediatric patients is 48% which is comparable to the bioavailability of Ranitidine in the adult population.
+Pediatrics: There are no significant differences in the pharmacokinetic parameter values for ranitidine in pediatric patients (from one month upto 16 yrs of age) and healthy adults when correction is made for body weight.
+The average bioavailability of Ranitidine is given orally to pediatric patients is 48%, which is comparable to the bioavailability of Ranitidine in the adult population.
 All other pharmacokinetic parameter values (t1/2, Vd, and CL) are similar to those observed with intravenous Ranitidine use in pediatric patients.
 Estimates of Cmax and Tmax are displayed in Table 1.

 (3.5 to 16 years)

-Intrinsic Factor: Oral Ranitidine has no significant effect on pentagastrin-stimulated intrinsic factor secretion.
+Intrinsic Factor: Oral Ranitidine Tablets has no significant effect on pentagastrin-stimulated intrinsic factor secretion.

-Serum Gastrin: Ranitidine has little or no effect on fasting or postprandial serum gastrin.
+Serum Gastrin: Ranitidine Tablets has little or no effect on fasting or postprandial serum gastrin.